 Heather graduated with Highest Honors from the University of California, Davis with a degree in Neurobiology, Physiology, and Behavior and has a Master’s degree in Cognitive Neuroscience from Dartmouth College.
 She is a Gallup-Certified Strengths Coach and MBTI® Certified Practitioner.
 With over a decade of experience in recruitment and advising, Heather has assisted hundreds of graduate students and postdoctoral fellows with their job searches and application materials.
 She is devoted to helping trainees succeed in their chosen professions by providing career guidance and advice through seminars, workshops, and individual meetings.

-B. Bea Rajsombath oversees the Pre & Postdoctoral Office at the Salk Institute for Biological Studies.
-She has been employed at the Salk since 2010 and has successfully served in various instrumental roles during this time.
+B. Bea Rajsombath, Director of Graduate & Postdoctoral Services, oversees the Pre & Postdoctoral Office (PDO) at the Salk Institute for Biological Studies.
+She has been employed at the Salk since 2010 and has successfully served in various instrumental roles during her tenure.
 She earned a BA in Political Science from the University of Pennsylvania and an MBA from the Carlson School of Management with an emphasis on strategic management and international business.
-In her current position, B. Bea’s responsibilities include assisting postdocs in identifying funding, providing ongoing career development programs, developing strategies and tools to aid postdocs in finding independent positions and collaborating on diversity initiatives for Salk.
-She is also an MBTI® Certified Practioner.
+As part of Salk’s PDO, B. Bea and her team assist trainees in identifying funding, deliver career development programs, develop strategies and tools to aid postdocs in finding independent positions.
+B. Bea serves on a number of committees, including those focused on diversity initiatives for Salk.
+She is also a certified MBTI® Practitioner and CIMER facilitator for mentor training.

 You can contact us at sbpleaders@sbpdiscovery.org!